 Our Board has determined that this leadership structure is currently more efficient and effective than a structure which employs a single, independent Chairman of the Board.
 Our Board of Directors views this structure as one that ensures both independence in leadership and a balance of knowledge, power and authority.
 For example, our leadership structure employs both a Chairman of the Board who is also our Chief Executive Officer and who possesses an intimate working knowledge of our day-to-day business, plans, strategies and initiatives, and a Lead Director who has a strong working relationship with our non-management, independent Directors.
 These two individuals combine their unique knowledge and perspectives to ensure that management and our independent Directors work together as effectively as possible.
-Among other things, our Chairman of the Board ensures that our Board addresses strategic issues that management consider critical.
+Among other things, our Chairman of the Board ensures that our Board addresses strategic issues that management considers critical, while our Lead Director ensures that our Board addresses strategic issues that management considers critical.